-How do we come up with these numbers?
-Well there are plenty of sites that will run simulations and crunch numbers, but what we use currently are the Las Vegas betting lines.
-More specifically, we use the Moneyline bets, in which the oddsmakers tell you how much money they will pay out if the team you\’re betting on wins.
+How do you choose which team to win, and how many points to give it?
+The simple answer is to give the team most likely to win the most confidence points, the least likely to win the least confidence points, and slot everything else in between.
+We currently use Moneyline betting data to determine this, in which the oddsmakers tell you how much money they will pay out if the team you\’re betting on wins.
 The more likely to win, the less they will pay out.
-Using these numbers, we can come up with a “Win Probability” that basically says what percent chance a team has of winning.
+By using these numbers, we can come up with a \”Win Probability\” that basically says what percent chance a team has of winning.

-BUT… ending up relatively high in the standings probably won\’t win you money.
-You probably need to be top 3 to win money.
+BUT… ending up \”relatively high\” in the standings probably won\’t win you money each week.
+Depending on your league rules, you\’ll likely need to be top 3 to win money.
 This is where the money picks come in.
-Click here to find out more about Money Picks.